ethereum/devp2p/discv5/discv5-theory.md

 This document describes algorithms and data structures.

-The exact encoding of DISC-NG messages, ticket signatures, request identifiers, response splitting, returned advertisements, neighbour ENRs, and any application-specific advertisement payload is specified in the wire-format document.
+The exact encoding of TopDisc messages, ticket signatures, request identifiers, response splitting, returned advertisements, neighbour ENRs, and any application-specific advertisement payload is specified in the wire-format document.